How to Study Smarter? Quit These 5 Unproductive Study Techniques

 Focused and Diffuse Thinking

 Sometimes our brains are really focused, like kids running on a track.
-They have a clear path and a clear goal: to cross the finish line first.
+There's a clear path and a clear goal: to cross the finish line first.
 When you take an exam, your brain is in focused mode.
 You want to answer all the questions correctly and finish the test.

 Other times our brains are kind of random, like kids running on the playground.
 They have a purpose, but not a clear path or goal.
 Sure, it may seem like they’re just having fun, but they’re learning all sorts of things: exploring new places, meeting new friends, finding hidden treasures.
 When this purposeful but seemingly random form of thinking happens in our brains, we are in diffuse mode.